david30-maker/student_dashboard_api/README.md

 ```

-If you do this wrong , you will get an error message of the error
+If you do this wrongly, you will get an error message of the error
 ```json
     {
         "error": "User couldn't be created successfully"